storybookjs/react-native/README.md

 - 📥 Pull requests and 🌟 Stars are always welcome.
-- Read our [contributing guide](CONTRIBUTING.md) to get started, or find us on [Discord](https://discord.gg/sMFvFsG), and find the react-native channel.
+- Read our [contributing guide](CONTRIBUTING.md) to get started, or find us on [Discord](https://discord.gg/sMFvFsG) and look for the react-native channel.

 Looking for a first issue to tackle?